jbmlaird/FacebookMessengerBlocker/README.md

 ![app_gif](https://media.giphy.com/media/TNrGtawLaLaLK/giphy.gif)

 # FacebookMessengerBlocker
-Block contacts on Facebook Messenger without blocking Messenger itself
+Other "drunk message" apps on the Store will block Messenger entirely but what if you're lost and need to meet up with your friends?
+You would have to use an external application.
+This app makes it possible to block specific contacts on Facebook Messenger without blocking Messenger itself.

 # How
 Using Android's in-built [AccessibilityService](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService.html) one is able to monitor screen changes.
 When the user opens a new Messenger chat and it has a name that the user has added to their blacklist, it will display a view over Messenger until they press back.